Kim Kardashian Blasts Sisters Kourtney And Khloe For Rudeness

 “An insider revealed, ‘They’re having twice-weekly sessions, plus a third session on their own, each of which costs $1,000.’
 Radar reported that the therapist is on call 24/7 and the bills are starting to add up but Kim and Kanye don’t care about the cost.”

-Prior to this, Kanye had even decided against joining the rest of the Kardashian-Jenner clan on a trip to Costa Rica to instead stay back in Los Angeles to work on his music.
+Before this, Kanye had even decided against joining the rest of the Kardashian-Jenner clan on a trip to Costa Rica to instead stay back in Los Angeles to work on his music.
 This information certainly caused speculation about a looming divorce to be even more talked about in the tabloids and media.
-Yet at this point all appears to be solid between the famous couple as Kim recently shared new details about herself and their relationship, including the fact that both she and Kanye feel that keeping it hot, literally and figuratively, in the bedroom is key.
+Yet at this point, all appears to be solid between the famous couple as Kim recently shared new details about herself and their relationship, including the fact that both she and Kanye feel that keeping it hot, literally and figuratively, in the bedroom is key.

 Kim Kardashian Reveals 20 ~Weird~ Things About Herself and Some of Them Are Actually Cray https://t.co/buMqXX3bu7pic.twitter.com/PP3xmdi8yj